mehditlili/CarND-Advanced-Lane-Lines/README.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the region of interest in the original image, then warping that image

+Here is the image with its respective region of interest (source points)

+![alt text][image7]

+When warped one can see that the yellow ROI edges appear indeed parallel so the perspective transform is valid.

 ![alt text][image5]

+And the result when applying the same warping to the binary image shown above:

+![alt text][image6]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Once the warped binary image is available, I compute a histogram of intensities by summing up all the rows.
+Expecting lane lines to appear vertical in the warped image, the histogram is expected to have to clearly identifiable maximas.
+One towards the left of the image and one towards the right of the image.

+Here Is an example histogram corresponding to the image above:

-![alt text][image5]
+![alt text][image8]

+Running the function 'search_for_lines' on this patch returns 2 degrees polynomial fitting to the vertical white blobs found around the histogram maximas.
+The following images shows the white blobs detected at the histogram maxima (red and blue)

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.